Valve Stem Leak-tightness Test Methodologies

 Fluids examined in the SMT Project

-Other considerations are that the fluids should be in common use (methane is a “must”), that they should be straightforward to detect, and that the saturated vapour pressure will allow study under elevated pressures at room temperature (to ensure they remain in the gas phase).
+Other considerations were that the fluids should be in common use (methane is a “must”), that they should be straightforward to detect, and that the saturated vapour pressure will allow study under elevated pressures at room temperature (to ensure they remain in the gas phase).
 Subsequent Work Packages will investigate elevated temperatures and pressures (to reflect service in the field).
 The four fluids selected are:

 • methane